-Castle Gate, Utah was once an active coal mining town located in Carbon County.
+Castle Gate, Utah, was once a busy coal-mining town located in Carbon County.
 It took its name from a nearby rock formation near the mouth of Price Canyon that has two sheer sandstone walls on either side of the Price River.

-The first coke ovens at Castle Gate were built in 1889 and were immediately put into commission producing coke for the Salt Lake smelters.
+The first coke ovens at Castle Gate were built in 1889 and immediately commissioned to produce coke for the Salt Lake smelters.

 However, before they reached the office, a lone cowboy held the three at gunpoint, taking the largest bag from the paymaster.
 In the meantime, another man also approached, relieving them of another bag.
 Though 150 stunned miners looked on, only one man, a customer from a nearby store, attempted to interfere.
 However, he backed down when he was met with a gun.

 In the early 1900s, men earned 60 cents for every ton of coal removed from the mine.
 Working alongside their fathers, boys as young as six years old loaded the ore into coal cars, carefully removing any rocks.

 By 1901, the Utah Fuel Company, also owned by the railroad, operated all of the former Pleasant Valley Coal Company mines, including Castle Gate.
 The Pleasant Valley Company then served as the retail outlet for the coal.